 15. Multi-language settings

 For multi-lingual sites, test the availability of hreflang tags and their proper performance.
+Also remember that sometimes not all pages from hreflang group are crawled.

 In our page analysis tool you can check these settings in detail for each page.